Sub-diffusive wave transport and weak localization transition in three-dimensional stealthy hyperuniform disordered systems: Scattering and localization properties of 3D-SHDS

 \subsection{Low Optical Scattering Regime}

 In order to unveil the physical mechanisms behind light propagation in correlated disordered media, we have analyzed the scattering resonances, the level spacing statistics, and the Thouless number of representative 3D-SHDS in the low and large optical density regime.
 The optical density is defined as $\rho/k_0^3$, where $\rho$ denotes the dipole volume density $N/V$.
 At low optical density $\rho/k_0^3=10^{-6}$, we found that all the investigated structures are in the diffusive regime, independently on the value of $\chi$.
 The complex distributions of $\Lambda_n$, color-coded in Fig.\,(\ref{Fig2})\,(a-d) according to the $\log_{10}$ values of the Modal Spatial Extent (MSE) \cite{SgrignuoliACS}, do not indicate the presence of long-lived scattering resonances with $\Gamma_n\ll\Gamma_0$.
-The MSE quantifies the spatial extension of a given resonance in an arbitrary scattering system \cite{SgrignuoliACS}.
+The MSE quantifies the spatial extension of a given scattering resonance $\Psi_i$ of an arbitrary scattering system and it is defined as \cite{SgrignuoliACS}:

+where $N$ indicates the total number of scattering particles.
 The ensemble-averaged probability density functions of the first-neighbor level-spacing distribution of the complex eigenvalues of the Green's matrix $\langle P(\hat{s})\rangle_e$ are reported in Fig.\,(\ref{Fig2})\,(e-h).
 The quantity $\langle P(\hat{s})\rangle_e$ is consistently modeled by the Ginibre distribution for all the investigated $\chi$.
 One of the most crucial features of this statistical distribution, which is defined as \cite{Haake}

 with $\hat{s}$ the nearest-neighbor eigenvalue spacing $|\Delta\Lambda|$=$|\Lambda_{n+1}-\Lambda_n|$ normalized to the average spacing $\overline{|\Delta\Lambda}|$, is the so-called level repulsion behavior: $P(\hat{s})\rightarrow0$ when $\hat{s}\rightarrow0$.
 The level repulsion is related to the extended nature of eigenmodes due to the mutual orthogonality of eigenvectors that forbids that two extended eigenvectors are degenerate \cite{Skipetrov2015}.
 Our analysis based on the Ginibre distribution demonstrates that the level spacing of disorder hyperuniform arrays exhibits cubic level repulsion in the weak scattering regime.
 Interestingly, cubic level repulsion is a quantum signature of chaos in dissipative systems irrespective of whether their Hamiltonians obey time-reversal invariance \cite{Grobe}.
 Finally, the diffusive nature of 3D-SHDS in the weak scattering regime (i.e., at low optical density) is also corroborated by the behavior of the Thouless number that remains larger than unity independently on the frequency $\omega$, as shown in Fig.\,(\ref{Fig2})\,(i-l).
 The Thouless number $g$ as a function of $\omega$ is evaluated as: